-American Public Transportation Association, 2019 Public Transportation Fact Book, Washington, DC, April 2019, Appendix A. (Additional resources: www.apta.com)
+American Public Transportation Association, 2017 Public Transportation Fact Book, Washington, DC, March 2018, Appendix A. Data for 2016 are from the U.S. Department of Transportation, Federal Transit Administration, Federal Transit Database.
+(Additional resources: www.apta.com)

 ^a Data are not continuous between 2006 and 2007 due to changes in estimation methodology.
 See source document for details.